mmb-carb/ESTA/docs/USERS_GUIDE.md

 The `region_boxes` file is a simply Python dictionary expressing the bounding boxes of each county or GAI, in the reference of the current modeling grid.
 This information is used to speed up the calculation of which grid cells are intersected by each road link.

-The `eic2dtim4` variable is used to assign each EIC in the raw emissions to one of the 26 vehicle DTIM classes, for spatial distribution.
+The `eic_info` variable is used to assign each EIC in the raw emissions to one of the 26 vehicle DTIM classes, for spatial distribution.
 Each EIC is also mapped to a "label" which describes which spatial surrogate is relevant.

 Finally, when `Smoke4SpatialSurrogateLoader` is given as a class for the `spatial_loaders` option, a list of SMOKE-ready spatial surrogates, `smoke4_surrogates`, needs to be provided along with the `eic2dtim4` label to map EICs to each of these surrogates.